Bukit Lawang Trekking – Orangutans in Sumatra

 Bukit Lawang is situated on the eastern side of Gunung Leuser National Park which is home to the orangutans in Sumatra.
 The orangutans in Bukit Lawang are considered to be “semi-wild”, meaning that some of them have previously lived in captivity.

-A rehabilitation centre for the orangutans was set up in Bukit Lawang to help them reintegrate into their natural habitat, and because some of them have previously lived in close proximity to or with humans, they are not fearful of us and are therefore easy to spot.
+A rehabilitation centre for the orangutans was set up in Bukit Lawang to help them reintegrate into their natural habitat, and because some of them have previously lived in close proximity to or with humans, they are not fearful of us and are therefore easy to spot, on a Bukit Lawang jungle trek.

 Where to stay in Bukit Lawang